ShanLu1984/Insights-find-political-donors/README.md

 4. *find_political_donors_test* : This file is used to test ParseLine function of FindPoliticalDonors class

 * input folder: contains *itcont.txt* file, the file provided by Insight for test.

 * output folder: contains all the output files.
 1. *medianvals_by_date.txt* : contains a calculated running median, total dollar amount and total number of contributions by recipient and zip code
 2. *medianvals_by_zip.txt* : has the calculated median, total dollar amount and total number of contributions by recipient and date.

+* insight_testsuie: provided by Insight Data Science
+1. *run_tests.sh* : to if the code has the correct directory structure and the format of the output files are correct
+2. *results.txt* : records of test results
+3. tests folder : used to store all the tests.
+Each test has a separate folder with an input folder for itcont.txt and an output folder for output corresponding to that test.

 ## How to run: